Ambarella-Inc/amba-dlr/tests/amba/README.md

  - Choose Ambarella device when running AWS Sagemaker service and get compiled output tarball from it;
  - Untar the output tarball and get library files *libamba_tvm.so, libdlr.so and libtvm.so*;
- - Download [neo-ai-dlr](https://github.com/neo-ai/neo-ai-dlr) with proper branch which inlucdes all DLR/TVM API header files for test app compilation;
+ - Download [neo-ai-dlr](https://github.com/neo-ai/neo-ai-dlr) with proper branch which includes all DLR/TVM API header files for test app compilation;
  - Get library files *libcavalry_mem.so* and *libnnctrl.so* from Ambarella Linux SDK;
  - Extern one API explicitly in test app and call it in the very beginning of test app.
-This API is not defined in standard DLR/TVM API header files and it's intended to mark the directory path of untared compiled output from AWS Sagemake service;
+This API is not defined in standard DLR/TVM API header files and it's intended to mark the directory path of untared compiled output from AWS Sagemaker service;

        extern int ConfigAmbaEngineLocation(const char *dirpath);
        ...